top of page

 1788 - 1833

 The ‘Mallam’ element of HMG dates back the furthest, with one Richard Mallam believed to have founded Mallam estate agents and auctioneers c.
 1788.
-Meanwhile his son Thomas set up a series of other businesses trading out of 126 High Street, Oxford (still our Oxford office to this day); and sent his own son to train as a solicitor in London.
+Meanwhile his son Thomas set up a series of other businesses trading out of 126 High Street, Oxford; and sent his own son to train as a solicitor in London.

 1838 - 1850